1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

 You can click on the “Contact Info” button, but you won’t have access to their contact details

-3rd degree connections are people connected with your 2nd degree connections.
-They are connections of your connections.
-You can connect with them by sending a connection request, but the button is not at the same place.
+3rd-degree connections are people linked to your 2nd-degree contacts.
+When you search or view profiles, you’ll spot a 3rd icon beside their names You can connect with them by sending a connection request, but the button is not at the same place.

 Inmails will also work with 3rd degree linkedin connections.